 See also: Malaga salad recipe

-One of my favorite ways to enjoy Spanish olives is in a tapenade, and the best Spanish olive tapenade I’ve tried comes from the island of Mallorca.
+One of my favorite ways to enjoy Spanish olives is in a tapenade, and the best Spanish olive tapenade I've tried is a black olive tapenade that comes from the island of Mallorca.

-I first tried this delicious tapenade at a Mallorcan agroturismo called Cas Xorc, where chef Guillermo Moya shared his perfected version of the island’s favorite spread.
+I first tried this delicious black olive pate at a Mallorcan agroturismo called Cas Xorc, where chef Guillermo Moya shared his perfected version of the island's favorite spread.
 Sweet and savory, his recipe combines the salty local olives with honey and olive oil for stunning results.

-Here’s his recipe– if you don’t happen to live in Mallorca you can substitute another black olive variety that isn’t too bitter, such as Kalamata olives from Greece.
+Here's his famous olive tapenade recipe-- if you don't happen to live in Mallorca you can substitute another black olive variety that isn't too bitter, such as Kalamata olives from Greece.

 Spanish Black Olive Tapenade